Child Care Policy, Strategy and Principles

 Through statutory notification to relevant authorities, we will ensure that continuity of health care is assured wherever there is a change in the child's circumstances.

 Each child looked after will have an allocated social worker responsible for the overall progress of the child's care plan.
 S/he will know the child's history, in order to plan for the future, and will build a relationship with him or her.
-S/he will carry out statutory duties as set out in Statutory Visits to Children Looked After Procedure.
+S/he will carry out statutory duties as set out in Statutory Visits to Children/Young People Looked After Procedure.
 S/he will ensure the child's achievements are celebrated and recorded and birthdays and other key festivals are recognised.
 S/he will work in partnership, appropriately with those with parental responsibility for the child.

 1.4 Our Strategy